 The cost of transporting a spacecraft into space is about $ 8 million.
 Elon Musk, who owns the Exploration Technology Corporation Company (Space - x), has succeeded in building a reusable rocket in the fourth attempt after three consecutive failed attempts.
 He got this success in April 2016 when a rocket made by him came back to safety to the earth and thus " Folk-first" of Space-X company made history and it became the first reusable rocket.

 The Space-X company offers the ability to launch rockets at a much lower cost than its competing companies.

 Geostationary orbit - The geostationary orbit is located at a distance of 360000 km from the Earth.
 The orbit of the satellite located in this orbit is equal to the orbit of the Earth.
-In this orbit the satellite appears to be stable from the Earth.
+In this orbit, the satellite appears to be stable from the Earth.
 The orbit lies at the equator.

 Polar orbit - This orbit is located at an altitude of about 900 km from the Earth.
 Remote sensing satellites keep circling in this orbit.

-Space Laboratory - A special type of satellite that floats in the Earth's orbit in space and where space related research is done.
+Space Laboratory - A special type of satellite that floats in the Earth's orbit in space and where space-related research is done.

 Remote Sensing Satellite - A satellite that can be used to capture images of objects on the surface of the Earth.
-The satellite is set in any place we need to know the location and the satellite would take pictures of that place and send it to scientists.
+The satellite is set in any place we need to know the location and the satellite would take pictures of that place and send them to scientists.
 And the information of that place is known to scientists.